 After Beatrice, the Baroness of Rothschild, married into the ultra-rich Bank of France Ephrussi family, she needed a creative outlet.
 Upon seeing her husband’s cousin’s Greek-inspired Villa Kerylos, she decided to build her own Italian-style villa nearby.
-Combining her love of art and pink roses, she created and curated the villa and gardens herself, inspired by the grand Palazzios of Venice.
+Combining her love of art and pink roses, she created and curated the villa and gardens herself, inspired by the grand Palazzos of Venice.
 A bit on the flamboyant side, often dressing in pink head-to-toe, she used her favorite flower and color as major motifs in her very personal creation.

 The Villa: The full two floors of the opulent pink villa are open for your exploration, including Madame’s private suite and boudoir.
-Perouse the Louis XVI furnishings, priceless paintings and sculptures, a celebrated porcelain collection, the tapestry room, the Fragonard salon, …and the surreal monkey room dedicated to her two beloved primate companions… did I mention that Baronnes Beatrice was a wee bit eccentric?
+Perouse the Louis XVI furnishings, priceless paintings and sculptures, a celebrated porcelain collection, the tapestry room, the Fragonard salon, …and the surreal monkey room dedicated to her two beloved primate companions… did I mention that Baroness Beatrice was a wee bit eccentric?

 The Gardens: The sumptuous manicured gardens will make you feel as if you’ve just stepped into a Bronte novel, as you discover hidden gazebos, ancient statuary, the Temple of Love, pools and waterfalls, and secluded corners.
 The immense estate is covered with 9 lovingly cultivated rosaries and gardens including French, Florentine, Japanese, Spanish, and Exotic styles.
 If you are into horticulture, this is for you, and if you are around in early May, don’t miss the Rose and Plant Festival at Villa Rothschild.
 (And for even more on Gardens in Nice, click here.)

-The Dancing Fountains: The fountains are beautiful in their own right, but every 20 minutes they put on a show, with the steams and jets carefully choreographed to classical music.
+The Dancing Fountains: The fountains are beautiful in their own right, but every 20 minutes they put on a little show, with the streams and jets carefully choreographed to classical music.